Femme Fatale (Britney Spears album): Release and promotion

 On March 27, Spears performed the same set of songs in the Bill Graham Civic Auditorium to a crowd of 5,000 people for a special episode of Good Morning America that aired on March 29.
 The singer also performed the same three-song set and participated in two skits on Jimmy Kimmel Live! on March 29, and made a special appearance at the 2011 Kids' Choice Awards.
 She was scheduled to make several appearances on The Ellen DeGeneres Show on the week of the album's release, but these were later canceled.
 In April 2011, Spears appeared in a remix to the song "S&M" by Rihanna, after Rihanna asked her fans via Twitter who they wanted her to collaborate with.
 The song reached number one in the US in mid-April 2011, giving Spears her fifth number one on the chart.
 She also served as a guest host at the 2011 Wango Tango concert series alongside Ryan Seacrest on May 14, 2011.
-Spears made a brief appearance at the 2011 Billboard Music Awards, performing the "S&M" remix with Rihanna and a short version of "Till the World Ends" alongside Femme Fatale tourmate Nicki Minaj.
-On August 3, 2011, ABC Family announced that "(Drop Dead) Beautiful" would be available for free download on their website, until the premiere of the Teen Spirit series on August 5, 2011.
+Spears made a brief appearance at the 2011 Billboard Music Awards, performing the "S&M" remix with Rihanna and a short version of "Till the World Ends" alongside Femme Fatale tourmate Nicki Minaj. "(Drop Dead) Beautiful" was available for free download on the Freeform website until the premiere of their made-for-television film Teen Spirit on August 5, 2011.
 "Trouble for Me" was also featured on the main page of BMG's website.
 Spears also appeared at the 2011 MTV Video Music Awards, where she was awarded the Michael Jackson Video Vanguard Award.
 "Gasoline" was used in a November 2012 commercial for Spears's perfume Fantasy Twist.